In Case of Emergency

 9 Tips to keep your horses safe

 Hurricanes, floods, earthquakes, fires.
 It’s not a matter of if these things happen, it’s only a matter of when.
-Being prepared for emergency situations is absolutely vital, and being a livestock owner presents a unique set of challenges.
+Being prepared for emergency situations is absolutely vital, and being a horse owner presents a unique set of challenges.
 What can you do to help keep your horses safe in an emergency?

 First and foremost, your priority is you and your family.
 Do you have everything you need to be prepared?
 If you yourself aren’t taken care of, how can you possibly take care of your animals?
 After you get your personal emergency kit and your plan all settled, turn your focus to preparing your animals.